 She shuffled nervously between them and across the threshold.
 The door shut behind her heavily, startling her, and she glanced back and saw that one of the guards followed just a few steps behind her.
 He remained silent, watchful.

 Acknowledging the escort with a sigh, she again put one foot in front of the other and made her way down the wide hall.
 It was dimly lit, the weight of the darkness and the oppressive quiet disarming.
 The hall was long, with no door in sight.
-The floor gleamed white alabaster, with bolts of red and black, her loafers slapping against it softly.
-Along the walls were murals, depicting giant apes howling at the moon, beating their breasts, traveling in hordes over a rocky, desert landscape.
-Lots of portraits of Oozaru battling among trees dripping with vines.
+The floor gleamed white alabaster, with bolts of red and black veins, her loafers slapping against it softly.
+Murals lined the walls, depicting giant apes howling at the moon, beating their breasts, traveling in hordes over a rocky desert landscape.
+Lots of portraits of Oozaru battling amid trees dripping with vines.
 Where were the forests on Vegetasei in which the Oozaru learned to climb and developed thumbs and tails?
 She considered the wonder of the shapeshifting Saiyans, whose ape forms were no longer bipedal, with a scientist's thoughtfulness.
-The style of the frescoes seemed outdated, and she wondered if maintaining the art and their history was why the hallways were so poorly lit.
-Bulma quickly dashed the thought away.
-It was impossible for a Saiyan to care about anything other than a fight, let alone art.
+The style of the frescoes seemed outdated, and she wondered how a Saiyan might have a paintbrush set in his hands without threat of death.

 The guard surpassed her and came to a halt, and she came up short trying not to bump into the colossal warrior's behind.
 He rapped on the black wood door, which swiftly swung open, revealing the bored Saiyan Prince sans cape and armor.